Thank you for visiting the THAILAND HP Store

 The BUFFALO DriveStation USB 3.0 has 4TB of storage space.
 Wow!
 Even for a power PC user, that’s plenty.
 It’s a beautiful drive, with modern style and a glossy shell.
 You can position it in a vertical or horizontal position.

 The drive is built with Buffalo Backup Utility software, which you can use to schedule automatic backups of your internal drive.
-What’s great about this hard drive is that it connects to your computer via USB 3.0.
+What’s great about this external hard disk is that it connects to your computer via USB 3.0.
 This is a versatile cable that can transfer data with stability and a surprisingly high speed.

 HP External Portable USB 3.0 hard drive